Camp Assistant Monitor + Catering Job Profile

-This page is the complete description and details for the summer camp assistant monitor + Catering position including job responsibilities, dates, wage, etc. At the bottom of the page you can apply online and download the complete pdf job profile.
+This page is the complete description and details for the summer camp assistant monitor + Catering position including job responsibilities, dates, wage, etc. At the bottom of the page you can apply online.

 Job Title: Assistant Monitor + Catering

 Reports to: Camp Monitor partner and Logistics and Activity Coordinators.

 Responsible for: around 12 campers, most of the time with the Camp Monitor but at times individually responsible.
 Also responsible for camp meal times.

 As a summer camp assistant monitor you are, just like a monitor is, a role model, friend, instructor and hero to campers aged from 6-18 years (depending on what camp you work at).
 The main role of an assistant monitor is to assist the main monitor.
 They must be a surrogate parent for a group of approximately 12 campers and be responsible for supervising your campers, and ensuring their well being and safety whilst they are enjoying the fun and rewarding experience Summer Camp is.
 As an assistant monitor you will be with your campers most of the day running and supervising various parts of the day including meal times, afternoon sports activities, crafts and projects, evening entertainment activities, and waking up/putting to bed (assistant monitors sleep in the same room as the kids).